Timothy L.H. Wee

 Atlanta, GA 30332

-I am a postdoc in the School of Mathematics at Georgia Tech, hosted by Cheng Mao.
+I am a Visiting Assistant Professor (postdoc) in the School of Mathematics at Georgia Tech, hosted by Cheng Mao.
 I received my PhD in statistics in 2024 from Yale University, advised by Sekhar Tatikonda.
-I am broadly interested in high-dimensional probability and statistics, as well as statistical physics, in particular spin glasses and disordered systems.
+I am broadly interested in high-dimensional probability and statistics, as well as statistical physics and their applications to statistics and computer science.
 To elaborate, I am interested in the following topics:

 -